Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 ## About this Android Application:

-This application provides Remote Control Joystick for flying airplane in FlightGear sinmulator.
+This application provides Remote Control Joystick for flying aircraft in FlightGear Sinmulator.
 The simulator is the server and the Android app is the client.
 By IP address and Port, the app connecting to the simulator and sending commands how to fly.

 After the connecting the comunicatuion between them is by protocol of four commands.
 Commands to change the value of: Rudder, Throttle, Aileron and Elevator.